philpagel/ET44.py/README.md

 A countdown will appear on the device screen.
 Calibration takes a while.
 Do not touch the device or probes during calibration.

+## Autorange on/off

+The device does not support manual range setting.
+However, you can turn off auto range using the `autoange` method:

+    # turn odd auto range
+    lcr.autorange = "off"

+    # and turn it back on
+    lcr.autorange = "ON"

+Turning autorang eoff will freeze the current range setting for all further measurements.

 ## Reading values